Call anytime day or night to talk with us about your domestic violence situation:

 Safe shelter is provided 24/7 to victims of domestic violence / sexual assault and their children, for up to 45 days, during which they will set and work toward goals leading toward more peaceful lives.
 The shelter can accommodate up to 25 individuals.

-Support group for victims of domestic violence is provided twice per week at secure locations.
+Support groups are provided twice per week at secure locations.
 Victims in different phases of the healing process provide support to one another with respectful discussion in a comfortable environment.

-A facilitator will lead group discussion of domestic violence, life skills, support systems, and empowerment, to both help victims heal and to prevent future abuse.
-Domestic violence education will be provided on subjects such as characteristics of abusers, safety planning, red flags and self-awareness.
+Our group facilitators will lead discussions on topics related to domestic violence, sexual assault and rape, life skills development, support systems, and empowerment, to both help victims heal and to prevent future abuse.
+Domestic violence and sexual assault education will be provided on subjects such as characteristics of abusers, safety planning, red flags and self-awareness.

-Provided for residential clients as needed to achieve goals.
+Provided for residential clients as needed to achieve goals related to:

 Individualized case management is provided.
 The family development matrix is used for assessment and goal setting.

-To assist victims of domestic violence.
+We are here to assist victims of domestic violence and sexual assault.
 You don’t need to go it alone.
 Advocacy is available every step of the way, from assistance in obtaining a protective order to accompanying you to court.

 - Accompaniment to Court